purvaingle/5x5-Go-Playing-Agent/README.md

 # 5x5-Go-Playing-Agent
 Click [here]() for the detaikled problem description.

-• Implemented Minimax algorithm using Alpha-beta Pruning from scratch
+• Implemented Minimax algorithm using Alpha-beta Pruning from scratch.

 • Competed against some basic as well as more advanced AI agents such as:
 - Random Player: Moves randomly.
 - Greedy Player: Places the stone that captures the maximum number of enemy stones